 Wires, Cables & Cords: Are They Recyclable as Well?

 Yes.
 All of the cables and cords that you use with your laptop, including the power cord, audio cables, peripherals like a keyboard and mouse, A/V and HDMI cables, and pretty much anything else that you can plug in, are all recyclable.
-Most of these cords contain copper and/or other metals that can be recovered and used to make new products.
+Cords like these contain copper, and sometimes steel or aluminum, that can be recycled and used to make new products.

 Where Can I Take My Old Laptop for Recycling?